aelamari757/HyperionDevAssignments/README.md

 The third number multiplied by the first number is: 200 The sum of all three numbers divided by the third number is: 2.25 abdullahelamari@Abdullahs-MacBook-Air Desktop %

+# Task 5 - Control Structures – If, Elif, Else and the Boolean Data Type Output - Watched Python for Everybody (Relevant section) by Dr.Chuck to Learn More
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+29
+Age is but a number.
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+101
+Sorry, you're dead.
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+66
+Enjoy your retirement!
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+42
+You're over the hill.
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+21
+Congrats on your 21st!
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+11
+You qualify for the kiddie discount. abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 age-quiz.py
+How old are you?
+33
+Age is but a number.
+abdullahelamari@Abdullahs-MacBook-Air Desktop %